 AWS works amazingly well with both relational databases and NoSQL to offer a mature cloud platform to handle big data.
-AWS can develop an EC2 cluster and integrate with many AWS services.

-Like AWS, Azure also supports NoSQL and relational databases, allowing big data storage through Azure table and Azure HDInsight.
+Like AWS, Azure also supports NoSQL and relational databases, allowing big data storage through Azure Table and Azure HDInsight.

 Amazon’s database supports 6 major database engines, including MySQL, Microsoft SQL, Oracle, PostgreSQL, and MariaDB, whereas Azure’s database only supports MS SQL Server.
-However, its interface and features make it more convenient to carry out the different database operations.
+However, its interface and features make it more convenient to carry out different database operations.

 4. AWS vs Azure- Pricing

 Both AWS and Azure have free pricing tiers for beginners with limited usage.
-So if you are a beginner, you can try both the services out for free and decide which one works best for you.
+So if you are a beginner, you can try both services out for free and decide which one works best for you.
 The two computing giants also offer credits to attract entrepreneurs and startups to their platforms.